Atlanta Campaign History

-Following the breakout at Chattanooga, Grant was promoted to the special rank of Lieutenant General and placed in command of all Union armies.
-Grant moved his headquarters to Washington, leaving his trusted subordinate, Major General William T. Sherman, in command of Federal operations in the Western Theater.
+Following the breakout at Chattanooga, Congress and President Lincoln promoted Grant to the special rank of Lieutenant General and placed him in command of all Union armies.
+Grant moved his headquarters to Washington, leaving his trusted subordinate, Major General William T. Sherman, in command of federal operations in the Western Theater.
 Grant’s primary military strategy was a coordinated effort to attack and defeat the two main Confederate armies in the field, Robert E. Lee’s Army of Northern Virginia in the east, and Joseph E. Johnston’s Army of Tennessee in the west.
 On May 5, 1864, Grant launched his Overland Campaign against Lee in Virginia.
 Two days later, Sherman led three armies, the Army of the Tennessee, commanded by Major General James B. McPherson; the Army of the Ohio, commanded by Major General John M. Schofield; and the Army of the Cumberland, commanded by Major General George H. Thomas, out of Tennessee in pursuit of Johnston’s army.

-After the Siege of Chattanooga was broken, Bragg retreated into northern Georgia and established a defensive line at Dalton, about thirteen miles south of Sherman.
+After the Federals broke the Siege of Chattanooga, Bragg retreated into northern Georgia and established a defensive line at Dalton, about thirteen miles south of Sherman.
 On February 24, 1864, Confederate President Jefferson Davis sacked Bragg, replacing him with General Joseph Johnston.
-As Sherman approached the entrenched Southern army, he decided to avoid a costly frontal attack.
+As Sherman approached the entrenched Southern army, he chose to avoid a costly frontal attack.
 Instead, he sent the Army of the Tennessee through an unprotected gap in the mountains at Snake Creek to disable the Western and Atlantic Railroad behind Johnston’s lines.
-In danger of being outflanked and having his supply line severed, Johnston was forced to pull back twelve miles to Resaca, Georgia on the night of May 12-13.
+In danger of being outflanked and having his supply line severed, Johnston pulled back twelve miles to Resaca, Georgia on the night of May 12-13.

 Johnston assumed a strong defensive position at Allatoona Pass on the railroad line.
-Once again, Sherman chose to avoid a frontal assault, sending all three of his armies west and then south, bypassing the Confederates.
-This time Johnston anticipated Sherman’s flanking maneuver and engaged the Union armies at the Battles of New Hope Church on May 25, and Pickett’s Mill on May 27.
+Once again, Sherman avoided a frontal assault, sending all three of his armies west and then south, bypassing the Confederates.
+This time, Johnston expected Sherman’s flanking maneuver and engaged the Union armies at the Battles of New Hope Church on May 25, and Pickett’s Mill on May 27.
 After suffering heavy losses with little gain, each side entrenched and began probing the other’s defenses.

 In early July, the heavy rains ended, enabling Sherman to resume his flanking tactics and forcing Johnston to retreat six miles further south to Marietta.
 The Federals continued to press forward, and Johnston withdrew to the north bank of the Chattahoochee River just two days later.
 Tired of Johnston’s retreating, Confederate President Jefferson Davis relieved Johnston of his command on July 17, replacing him with General John B. Hood.